Blue Mountains New South Wales, Australia Travel Guide

 The serene environment lends itself to rejuvenation.
 Lilianfels Spa and Hydro Majestic Hotel offer treatments.
 Several smaller yoga and meditation retreat centers are present.

 Not a major nightlife destination, with a quieter, more relaxed evening.
-Local pubs host live bands.
+Local pubs host live music groups.
 Blue Mountains Theatre has touring productions.
 Discos are very limited.

 Discover local products, arts, and crafts.
 Blue Mountains Makers Market, Blackheath Growers Market, Lawson Farmers Market.
 Leura Mall and Onyxheath for artisan goods and galleries.

 Involves hiking, scrambling, abseiling down waterfalls, and sometimes swimming.
-Guided tours provide equipment.
+Guided tours offer equipment.

-Narrow Neck Trail for biking.
-Horse riding in Megalong Valley.
+Narrow Neck Path for biking.
+Going for a horse ride in Megalong Valley.
 Operators provide guided treks.

 Spot native bird species and wallabies on bushwalks.
-Featherdale Animal Park and Sydney Zoo have a greater variety of animals.
+Featherdale Animal Park and Sydney Zoo have a greater variety of wildlife.

 Lilianfels Spa (Katoomba) and Hydro Majestic Hotel (Medlow Bath) provide different treatments.
 Smaller day spas are throughout the towns.